Free Low Carb Diet and Paleo Eating

 Unless you are an active athlete, you may already know that getting 40% of your calories from carbs will make you fatter.
 If you want to lose body fat, that percentage should be dramatically reduced on most days.

-Based on this understanding of your ancestors' natural low carb diet, let's now look through the best macronutrient percentages for you in relation to real weight loss that will last.
+Based on this understanding of your ancestors' natural low carb Paleo diet, let's now look through the best macronutrient percentages for you in relation to real weight loss that will last.

-Of first importance on your diet
+Of first importance on a low carb diet

 As we explain elsewhere [see "Weight Loss Meals"], the total calories from our diets may be broken down into a certain combination of carbs, proteins, and fats.
 For example, a 15/35/50 diet means that 15% of its calories come from carbs, 35% come from proteins, and 50% come from fats.